A Roadmap for Digitizing Business Services, Part 2

 An Article by Dr Helmut Steigele, Director of Central Europe at Fox IT.
 ‘Taking the Customers Journey – A Roadmap for Digitizing Business Services, Part 2’.
-Read the first article in this series

 This is an article focussing on those parts of best practice which are sometimes cryptically described within the literature on Service Strategy and Service Design.
 It is aimed at utilising key elements of the ITIL Framework to assist in the digitalisation of business services.